Beelzebulb/SC2002-Object-Oriented-Design-and-Programming/README.md

 2) Running FYP System.jar file in command prompt.
 (Windows/MacOS)
 - Open Command Prompt
-- Type in, "java -jar (file path to FYP System.jar)"
+- Type in, "java -jar (file path to FYP System.jar)".
+For the file path to FYP System.jar, you can drag the FYP System.jar file to the command prompt/terminal.